bengarrett/DOSee/README.md

 yarn # npm install
 ```

-#### Rebuild.
+#### Future updates.

-All edits to the source files in `src/` require this build command to apply the changes
+Any updates to the files in `src/` require an install command to apply the changes.

 ```bash
 yarn run install # npm run install